Kayak fishing has become one of the fastest growing sports over the last few years.

 Now we get to the really fun part.

-If the yak you’re interested in has everything but is still missing a key ingredient – then why not add it yourself?
+If the kayak you’re interested in appears to have everything – but is still missing a key ingredient – then why not add it yourself?

 You might want to add somewhere to stash one of these awesome kayak fishing nets – if the yak doesn’t have this feature already.